"Observing U.S. Elections"

 Thursday, Oct.
 13, 2016, 7–8:15 p.m.
 EDT

 The Carter Center does not monitor U.S. elections, but it recently conducted a state-by-state research project to determine just how possible it is to observe U.S. elections.
 Can nonpartisan U.S. or international groups observe elections?
 What groups will be watching the polls in November?
 Find out how regulations in various states stack up against international standards and hear what Carter Center experts and others have learned.
-Tickets for this event are not yet available.
+RSVP for this event >

 "Guinea Worm and the Countdown to Zero"